arkadi81/react-tutorial/learning_log.md

           - pagination / filtering / sorting
             when building a reusable component, think of interface: in / out / events. try conceptually using it

+DNF - when component state is changed, that component and all of its children are "re-rendered" (meaning virtual doms are compared and swapped as neeeded)

+last edits on pc, 20190928, as far as section 6 of pagination

     dynamic rendering of classes